Vermont Horse Racing Betting in 2024

 Is horse racing betting legal in Vermont?

 The last horse track in Vermont closed four decades ago, and since then, Vermont has made it illegal to bet on racing, either in person or online.
-The state does not allow for any form of gambling other than lottery tickets.
-It’s possible the attitude is loosening, however, as the legislature has debated several bills over the last few years that would create a market for legal sports betting; unfortunately for horse racing fans, it does not appear that horse race betting would be included.
+The state does not allow for betting on horse races, only sports.
+Although Vermont’s attitude is loosening, unfortunately for horse racing fans, they have been excluded so far.

 That means that for the foreseeable future, the only way to legally bet on horse races while in Vermont is to use offshore sportsbooks.
 These online gambling sites are located outside the United States. and therefore are not under the jurisdiction of Vermont state law or U.S. federal gambling regulations.